ros-industrial/fanuc/readme.md

 ## Contents

 Branch naming follows the ROS distribution they are compatible with. `-devel` branches may be unstable.
-Releases are made from the distribution branches (`hydro`, `indigo`, `kinetic`).
+Releases are made from the distribution branches (`hydro`, `indigo`, `kinetic` and 'noetic').

 Older releases may be found in the Github mirror of the old ROS-Industrial [subversion repository][].